jitu94/Netflix-Movies-TV-shows-Clustering--Unsupervised-Learning-/README.md

 6- Using this data, a Content based recommender system was created using cosine similarity, which provided recommendations for Movies and TV shows.

-cast : Actors involved in the movie / show

-country : Country where the movie / show was produced

-date_added : Date it was added on Netflix

-release_year : Actual Releaseyear of the movie / show

-rating : TV Rating of the movie / show

-duration : Total Duration - in minutes or number of seasons

-listed_in : Genere

-description: The Summary description